marmelab/react-admin/docs/Validation.md

 # Form Validation

-React-admin relies on [react-hook-form](https://react-hook-form.com/) for the validation.
+React-admin relies on [react-hook-form](https://react-hook-form.com/) for the validation of user input in forms.
+React-admin supports several approaches:

-To validate values submitted by a form, you can add a `validate` prop to the form component, to individual inputs, or even mix both approaches.
+- using the `validate` prop at the Form level (validation by function)
+- using the `validate` prop at the Input level
+- using the `resolver` prop at the Form level (validation by schema)
+- using the return value from the server (server-side validation)

 ## Global Validation